hanschen/vim-ipython-cell/README.md

     eval $(tmux showenv -s DISPLAY)

+> I get an error message saying `ERROR!
+Session/line number was not unique in
+> database.
+History logging moved to new session <some number>`, why?

+This is due to a [bug] in IPython.
+Upgrading to IPython 8.8.0 or newer or downgrading to IPython 8.1.1 should fix the issue.

 > Should I use tags or marks to define cells?

 This depends on personal preference.
 Tags are similar to `%%` in MATLAB and